And now CornerLot is out for the print-and-play world.

-Note: The below was written to a friend just starting out with an 18xx design project.
+Note: The below was originally written as an email to a friend just starting out with an 18xx design project.
 I’ve copied (and lightly edited) it here for preservation.

 More directly, I think you are losing sight of the game, or at least where the game lies within the larger system.